segz7448/Desk/README.md

 ## Development desktop

 The isolated desktop includes Gedit as a code editor, an image viewer (Ristretto), an archive manager (Xarchiver), and a terminal with Git, Python/pip, Node/npm, and GCC.
 These are guest-visible system binaries mounted read-only; the writable home and cloned public repos stay inside the guest.
-VS Code and LibreOffice are deliberately not advertised: in this restricted namespace they did not render reliably in testing.
-A shortcut alone is not a working app.
+VS Code and LibreOffice Writer appear when their host packages are installed; both were visually tested in an isolated guest with real file-open and document editing.
+On a fresh host, install these optional packages separately.
+Their bundles are mounted read-only and their profiles remain in the guest home.
+VS Code opens public guest sources in Restricted Mode until the user chooses whether to trust them.

 ## Restart supervision